Career-Based Intervention Endorsement Preparation - Non-Degree

 - Design a CBI program at middle or high school levels using one of the approved ODE models for CBI.

 |CTTE 50093||VARIABLE TOPIC WORKSHOP IN CAREER TECHNICAL EDUCATION||2|

 |CTTE 56019||COORDINATION OF CAREER TECHNICAL COOPERATIVE EDUCATION PROGRAMS||3|

 |Minimum Total Credit Hours:||11|

 - Minimum 3.000 overall GPA

 Prior to program completion, the candidate must demonstrate proficiencies in the following areas (including but not limited to): Data literacy and analysis, use of research and assessment data, leadership and collaboration, utilizing and supporting appropriate technology for the discipline, and application of professional dispositions, laws and policies, codes of ethics and professional standards appropriate to their field of specialization.

 Candidates seeking Ohio teaching licensure are required to pass specific requirements in order to apply for licensure from the Ohio Department of Education (ODE).
-Students should consult the Middle Childhood Education department for specific program requirements and refer to the Ohio Department of Education - Educator Preparation website for more information on assessments specific to licensure type.
+Students should consult with the School of Teaching, Learning and Curriculum Studies for specific program requirements and refer to the Ohio Department of Education - Educator Preparation website for more information on assessments specific to licensure type.